ethereum-optimism/community-hub/src/docs/developers/more-integration.md

 The main purpose of this document is to solve blockers that most developers will run into when adding complexity to their contract tests for Optimistic Ethereum.

-## Overview

 You'll learn about:

 1. Common gotchas while developing for Optimistic Ethereum and how to get around them.
-1. Hardhat vs. Truffle vs. Waffle and the pros and cons for each.
 1. What L1 <> L2 communication is used for and best practices for implementing it in your applications.

 Let's dive in!